SEO & Digital Marketing

 Write detailed case studies with specific metrics.
 "Increased website traffic by 47%" is more cite-worthy than "significantly improved online visibility."

+Budget 10-15 hours for initial setup.
+Plan for 5-8 hours monthly to maintain and expand your generative engine optimization.
 The results compound.
 Each optimized page increases your chances of being cited.
 Each citation builds authority that makes future citations more likely.

 How to Measure Generative Engine Optimization Success